 - Alcohol brings on asthma during hay fever season

-I began suffering severely with hay fever in my early 20’s and having been told by the GP to take antihistamines for 6 months of the year, I decided to visit a homeopath.
+I began suffering severely with hay fever in my early 20’s.
+Taking antihistamines for 6 months of the year just didn’t sit well with me so I decided to try homeopathy.
 It was through homeopathy that I first discovered how food can effect well being, health and our body’s general efficiency.
-Within three months I lost a stone in weight (that I wasn’t even trying to lose!) and my hay fever literally disappeared.
+Within three months I lost a stone in weight (that I wasn’t even trying to lose!) and my hay fever disappeared.
 What’s more, I fell pregnant after trying, unsuccessfully for a year before.
 I strictly cut out all refined products such as white flour, sugar, rice and pasta, replacing them with their unrefined alternatives (whole wheat pasta, unrefined sugar etc).
 This basically forced me to cook everything from scratch and read every label of everything I bought!

 This was a pretty strict regime and I have to admit, not something I can stick to permanently.
 Being realistic, I allow myself the weekends and holidays to eat what I like.
 By doing this though, I have really learnt to listen to my body and reevaluate my relationship with food.

-How you can identify food intolerances or a sensitivity:
+How can I identify food intolerances or a sensitivity?

 Just as children can grow out of food intolerances, it’s also common to develop an intolerance.
 Unfortunately, intolerances are most likely to develop to foods that you eat most regularly.
-It’s also worth noting that if you identify a processed food (and by processed I mean anything that has an ingredients list!), your reaction might be to a particular ingredient within that food.
+It’s also worth noting that if you identify a processed food (anything that has an ingredients list), your reaction may be to a particular ingredient within that food.
 Simply removing the majority of processed foods from your diet and regularly cooking from scratch, could solve the problem.
 You’ll find sugar (especially refined, white sugar) in many processed products that you wouldn’t even consider to be sweet.
 I feel so much better when I’m strictly cutting out sugar, though I have to admit, it’s a constant battle!